Eizz0/M1CS/operatingSystem/notes/1 notes .md

    + **all threads share the data of the enclosing process** qnd maybe each thread need to have its own copy of certain data.
 # Lecture 5 Virtual Memory

-## 1 Issues in sharing physical memory
+##  Issues in sharing physical memory

-1. Protection
+1. **protection** : a bug in one process can corrupt memory in another
+2. **transparency** : a process should not require fixed memory locations
+3. **resourece exhaustion** : the sum of sizes of all processes is greater than physical memory

+## Goal of virtual memory

+1. give eachprogram its own "virtual" address space
+2. enforce protection
+3. allow programs to see more memory than exists

+## Advantage

+1. relocate program while running
+2.